sizet0x80/Windows-API-C/README.md

 # Windows-API-C
-Windows API stuff I've written in C/C++
+Windows API stuff I've written in C/C++ aimed at the information security community.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Enumerate Processes - Lists all PID, threads, session, process names, and the username that the process belongs to. (static, not dynamic)